+His eyes acted as if they wanted to dance.
 “Keeping it a surprise?
 Well, that was how we did things when my little ones where born.
-Of course, in the 1940’s we had no choice.”
+Of course, in the 1930’s we had no choice.”
 He laughed at his joke and ushered her to the searched wall.
-He searched ten more hostages until the phone rang again.
+He processed ten more hostages until the phone rang again.
 Mr. Cato walked over and answered after Isaac pointed to him.
 He politely handed the phone over.

 “This is Isaac Jacobs, with whom am I speaking?
-Okay, Chief Gray, am I right to assume that you have never handled a hostage situation before…?
+Okay, Chief Gray, am I right to assume that you have never handled a hostage situation before?
 Yes, it will be my first time also.
 However, I have planned this scenario many times and I am fully convinced that no one will be injured unnecessarily, if no one gets careless or anxious….
 Yes, I am holding twenty-two hostages….
 No one has been injured yet….
 I am now conducting a search for weapons.
 When I am finished, I will call you and we will discuss this situation.”
 He hung up the phone.
 “Mr. Cato?
-Would you please get a chair for this young lady who is pregnant, what is your name?”
+Would you please get a chair for this young lady who is pregnant?”
+He turned to her.
+“What is your name?”

 Cato complied and carried a chair to Rose, and she sat down gratefully.
 He searched his prisoners until the last two elderly men stood in front of him.
 When he ordered them to strip down, they balked for a moment, but catching a gleam in his eye, they surrendered to his will.
 When their task was complete he did not return their clothing.
 Instead, he made them stand together and ordered them to remove their t-shirts, revealing a tattoo on both of their right shoulders.
 Isaac instructed them to kneel and approached them from behind.
 Their tattoos where identical.